 The American Academy of Family Physicians (AAFP) maintains responsibility for determining the philosophy, content and scope of family medicine, and for establishing the definition of "family medicine" and "family physician.

 A physician can be called a family medicine specialist by maintaining eligibility requirements for active membership in the AAFP.
 They usually receive their training in an approved family medicine residency program accredited through the Accreditation Council on Graduate Medical Education (ACGME).
 Board certification of family physicians is the responsibility of the American Board of Family Medicine (ABFM).

-Dr. Matt Jacobsen, Dr. Dorothea Jacobsen, Dr. Stephanie Peterson, and Dr. Linsey Haden are currently able to take new patients for most types of insurance.
-Dr. Michels and Dr. McPherson are UNABLE to take new patients.
+Dr. Dorothea Jacobsen, Dr. Linsey Haden, Dr Daniel Owen, Dr Jenna Cook, Dr Christine Keim, and Dr Alisa Nollendorfs are currently able to take new patients for most types of insurance.
 All physicians will accept the spouse and children of their current patients.

 A patient centered medical home (PCMH) is a term used to define a medical practice which has declared that they will be a patient’s primary care team, pulling together all of a patient’s needs and care necessities into one place.
 There are five fundamental components to a PCMH.

 SERPA stands for South East Rural Physician Alliance.
 This is an ACO, or Accountable Care Organization that allows our clinic to work with other smaller clinics in Nebraska to coordinate our care for fair Medicare reimbursements.
 Other clinics may do this by working through a hospital or larger corporation, which can limit a patient’s options in referrals or hospital preferences.
 This organization allows Lincoln Family Medical Group to get fair reimbursements and continue to be privately owned for our patients’ benefit.
 The organization also helps our clinic be held accountable to high standards for the quality of our care.